Coins of the New Zealand dollar: First coins

+These images are to scale at 2.5 pixels per millimetre.
+For table standards, see the coin specification table.

 The obverse designs of all the coins featured Arnold Machin's portrait of Elizabeth II, with the legend ELIZABETH II NEW ZEALAND [date].
 The initial designs for the reverse sides of the coins introduced in 1967 were rejected by the Royal Mint.
 Several more designs were produced, followed by a vigorous public debate.
 James Berry's designs were eventually accepted for most of the coins, although he was asked to rework his design for the 5c coin and Francis Shurrock's design for the 10c coin.

 In 1986, the portrait of Elizabeth II on New Zealand coins was changed to Raphael Maklouf's new portrait of the Queen.

 Removal of 1 and 2 cent coins

 Towards the end of the 1980s, the 1c and 2c were becoming of little value, and it was decided to withdraw these coins from circulation.
 The last coins of these denominations were minted for circulation in 1987, with collector coins being made for 1988.
 The coins were slowly withdrawn from circulation, before finally being demonetised (no longer legal tender) on 1 May 1990.

 After the withdrawal of these coins, cash transactions were normally rounded to the nearest 5 cents, a process known as Swedish rounding.
 Some larger retailers, in the interests of public relations, elected to round the total price down (so that ±4.99 became ±4.95 instead of ±5.00).
 Alternatively, many retailers rounded all their prices to the nearest 5 cents to avoid the issue entirely—so a New Zealand shopper often encountered products for sale at prices like ±4.95.